WordPress Security Guide: Protect Your Site Like Pro

 The Impact of Security Breaches on Your Site

-A security breach can have significant consequences, including:
+A security breach can have four Major significant consequences,

 Top WordPress Security Best Practices